 SAMPLE ONE HOUR BREAKOUT SESSIONS

-- What Your Reader Really Wants: 5 Steps to Writing an Irresistible Novel (Or Memoir, Screenplay or Short Story).
+What Your Reader Really Wants: 6 Steps to Writing an Irresistible Novel (Or Memoir, Screenplay or Short Story).
 Every writer wants two things: to tell a story that hooks readers and never lets them go, and to find a way to accomplish that without going through the long slog of endlessly writing draft after draft.
-This workshop will give writers actionable ways to meet both goals.
-We’ll examine the five steps to take before you start writing that will save you months (or years) of hard work, not to mention heartache and frustration.
-Instead of rooting around in your plot for the story, you’ll unearth the key story elements beneath the plot that bring it to life, drive it forward, and give it meaning.
-These elements have little to do with the surface plot or “writing well” and everything to do with what we’re hardwired to respond to in every story we read.
-A story achieves greatness when it intrigues the brain, so learning what your reader’s brain craves, and why, will allow you to zero in on what your story is really about before you write word one (or, if you’re already started, before you write another word).
-You'll not only produce a more powerful story, chances are you'll drastically reduce your rewrite time.
+This workshop will give you actionable ways to meet both goals.
+Instead of rooting around in your “plot” for the story, you’ll unearth the key elements specific to your story that will then create the plot, bring it to life, drive it forward, and give it meaning.
+These elements have little to do with the surface events or “writing well” and everything to do with what we’re hardwired to respond to in every story we read (turns out the brain is far less picky about lyrical language than we’ve been lead to believe).
+You’ll be able to zero in on what your story is actually about before you write word one, or if you’re in the midst of your umpteenth rewrite, before you write another word.
+You'll not only produce a more powerful novel, chances are you'll drastically reduce your rewrite time.